AmbireTech/adex-protocol/README.md

 Throughout the protocol docs, "validators", "AdEx validators" and "OCEAN validators" would mean the former.
 To refer to the latter, we would use the term "PoS validators".

+#### Observers

+The observers are instances of the `adex-node` delegated to collect events in relation to a certain commitment or ad unit.
+All validators of a commitment are, by definition, observers of all events related to this commitment.

+However, in practice, it's possible to have additional observers who are not validators - for example, a publisher's node might observe all events related to the ad units of the publisher, without necessarily being validators.

 ## Components